icanzilb/EasyAnimation/README.md

 `animateWithDuration:animations:` is really handy but chaining one animation after another is a major pain (especially if we are talking about more than 2 animations).

 **EasyAnimation** allows you to use a method to just chain two or more animations together.
-Call `animateAndChainWithDuration:delay:options:animations:completion:` and then chain to it more animations like this:
+Call `animateAndChainWithDuration:delay:options:animations:completion:` and then chain to it more animations.
+Use `animateWithDuration:animations` or any other method to create chained animations.

 <table width="100%">
 <th>EasyAnimation</th>